SIZE:

 - Specified fishing season

-- Maximum number of 4 lines on the boat
+- Maximum number of four lines on the boat

 - Maximum number of 53 boats for the Quebec fleet and regulations on their size

-Although the Atlantic bluefin tuna has been declared endangered due to over-fishing from the 1970s to the 1990s, its entry on the list of species protected by the Species at Risk Act has been rejected.
-This is due to the fact that its stock has shown a slight increase since the 2010s, even though its level remains very low compared to its historical levels.
+Although the Atlantic bluefin tuna was declared endangered because of overfishing from the 1970s to the 1990s, its acceptance to the list of species protected by the Species at Risk Act has been rejected.
+This is because its stock has increased slightly since the 2010s, even though its level remains very low compared to its historical levels.

 Protection on all fronts

 As bluefin tuna travel great distances, they can be found from one side of the Atlantic to the other.
-In 2022, the International Commission for the Conservation of Atlantic Tunas set up a new management procedure taking into account stocks on both the western and eastern sides (America and Europe).
-This should lead to more a more sustainable approach to fishing.
+In 2022, the International Commission for the Conservation of Atlantic Tunas set up a new management procedure to account for stocks on both the western and eastern sides of the Atlantic Ocean (America and Europe).
+This should lead to a more sustainable approach to fishing.

 BENEFITS:

-Atlantic bluefin tuna is rich in Omega-3 fatty acids, phosphorus, potassium, magnesium, and vitamins A and B12.
+Atlantic bluefin tuna is rich in omega-3 fatty acids, phosphorus, potassium, magnesium, vitamins A and B12.

 LET’S COOK:

-It is not uncommon to speak of tuna “steak”, a reference to its meat-like texture and color.
+It is not uncommon to speak of tuna “steak,” a reference to its meat-like texture and colour.

 OUR CULINARY ADVICE:

 - When buying tuna, it is important to check its Latin name.
-Given its endangered status, we do not recommend eating it if it is Thunnus thynnus, which comes from the West Atlantic.
-It is best to consume East Atlantic tuna, be it in great moderation.
+Given its endangered status, we do not recommend eating it if it is Thunnus thynnus, which comes from the westernest Atlantic.
+It is best to consume eastern Atlantic tuna, although in great moderation.

 Blame it on sushi

-The development of the tuna sushi and sashimi market in Japan in the 1980s is what led to the increase in fishing; but a little too much.
+The development of the tuna sushi and sashimi market in Japan in the 1980s led to an increase in tuna fishing, although a bit excessive.